ibm-cloud-docs/power-iaas/faq.md

 - Attach the clones to a host
 - Start the host
 - Kick-off the backups
-- Move the BRMS data back to the production VM before shutting down the backup VM
+- Move the BRMS data back to the production VM and then shut down the backup VM
-- Remove the cloned volumes.
+- Remove the cloned volumes

-It also allows you to quickly create an intermediate snap-shot then a volumes-clone before entering the long-running volume detach or attach phase.
-You can pause the process immediately before attaching volumes.
+Using the PowerHA toolkit, you can create an intermediate snap-shot and a volumes-clone before the process enters the long-running volume detach or attach phase.
+You can pause the process immediately before the volumes are attached.

 ## How do you set up private networks between Intel&reg; Virtual Servers (x86) and {{site.data.keyword.powerSys_notm}}?
 {: #connecting}